John McIntire (pioneer): Politics

 In 1802, Zanesville was still located in Washington County, and McIntire was elected as one of four Washington County delegates, along with Ephraim Cutler, Benjamin Ives Gilman and Rufus Putnam, to the first Constitutional Convention of Ohio which met November 1–29, 1802.

 Epitaph

 A description of the life John McIntire appears on his gravestone.
 The epitaph is as follows:

 "Sacred to the memory of John McIntire, who departed this life July 29, 1815 aged 56 years.
 He was born at Alexandria, VA, laid out the town of Zanesville in 1800, of which he was the patron and father.
 He was a member of the convention which formed the constitution of Ohio.
 A kind husband, an obliging neighbor, punctual in his engagements, of liberal mind and benevolent disposition, his death was sincerely lamented."

 Namesake

-Mr. McIntire's memory lives on in the town he founded.
+McIntire's memory lives on in the town he founded.
 Places around Zanesville named for him include: John McIntire Public Library, McIntire Terrace, John McIntire Elementary School, and McIntire Avenue.